Treatment techniques for any condition

 Diet and nutritional counseling

-Good nutrition is a cornerstone of good health, but each individual has his or her own relationship to food.
+Good nutrition is a cornerstone of good health for all of us, but each individual has his or her own relationship to food.
 Just as I approach acupuncture treatment very individually, my help and advice about diet and nutrition are also very sensitive to each person’s situation.

 I might give basic cooking or shopping suggestions.
-If there are weight issues, sugar-metabolism issues or inflammation, I recommend a specific diet, as described in my article, “Easy, stress-free diet.”
-I also carry supplements from two companies whose integrity I have complete faith in, Standard Process and Natura.
+If there are weight concerns, sugar-metabolism issues or inflammation, I am here to help you modify your diet at your own pace, to relieve these conditions.
+(See my article, “Easy, stress-free diet.”)
+I also carry whole food supplements from two companies whose integrity I have complete faith in, Standard Process and Natura.

-I am also available to support individuals or families through a three-week detox cleanse, using only organic whole-food supplements for both the detox and re-nourishing phases.
+I often support individuals or families through a three-week detox cleanse, using organic whole-food supplements for both the detox and re-nourishing phases.
 The program I use, chosen after much research, is gentle, easy-to-follow, affordable and hunger-free.
 Without exception, people feel better afterward, and the average weight loss for people trying to lose weight is fifteen pounds.
 People most often undertake the detox cleanse in conjunction with acupuncture treatment, but I also support clients who wish to do the cleanse on its own.